 Tom Heiden is a member and former Global Chair of the firm's Product Liability, Mass Torts & Consumer Class Actions Practice.

 He is a trial lawyer who has tried cases in every region of the US.
 His practice focuses on difficult and high-profile lawsuits, including toxic tort, high-stakes energy, utility, resource and business contract, and tort disputes.

 Mr. Heiden’s energy and utility litigation covers a wide variety of cases, including trials involving nuclear power plants and the management and operation of electric generating plants.
 He served as lead trial counsel in the first steam generator replacement case; he tried a six-month jury trial over a pressure-suppression containment system; he tried the qui tam nuclear security case at the Rocky Flats Arsenal.
 He has extensive upstream and downstream oil and gas trial experience.

 Mr. Heiden has tried cases arising from catastrophic industrial accidents (including the tragic Ford-Rouge powerhouse explosion), served as lead trial counsel in 5,000 personal injury toxic tort suits in Mississippi, and has successfully defended toxic tort cases in California, Illinois, Michigan, Louisiana, Tennessee, Oklahoma, and Nebraska.

 Mr. Heiden serves as professor of Intensive Trial Advocacy at Cornell University Law School.
-He was recently featured in The American Lawyer: "On the Gridiron, the Ice, or in the Court, Latham Partner Thomas Heiden Plays to Win.”
+He was featured in The American Lawyer: “On the Gridiron, the Ice, or in the Court, Latham Partner Thomas Heiden Plays to Win.”
 He has been recognized by Best Lawyers in America for his trial work and chaired the Practicing Law Institute Faculty on Corporate Responsibility for seven years.
 Mr. Heiden has been a frequent guest on CNN’s “Big Trials of the Day” segment.
 He also coached a North American Championship hockey team.